jenneracostadiaz/wallet-frontend/README.md

 * Add, edit and delete accounts
 * Add, edit and delete labels
 * Add, edit and delete receivable and payable
+* Reports to see your finances

 ## Next Steps
-* Update Categories report with filters
+- [ ] Update Categories report with filters
-* Add charts to see the transactions
+- [ ] Add charts to see the transactions
-* Add a calendar to see the transactions by date
+- [ ] Add a calendar to see the transactions by date
-* Add currency_id to payments relationship
+- [ ] Add currency_id to payments relationship
-* Add multi currency support
+- [ ] Add multi currency support

 ## License